Mark Allen

 Associate Director

-Mark is a Chartered Member of the Royal Town Planning Institute and Transport Planner with 20 years’ experience.
-He joined Create in 2010 and has played a key role in the leadership and development of our Transport & Highways team.
+Mark is a Chartered Member of the Royal Town Planning Institute and a Transport Planner with more than 20 years’ experience.
+Since joining Create in 2010, he has played a key role in the leadership and continued development of our Transport & Highways team.

-His specialisms include the production and review of transport assessments, as well as travel plans, traffic capacity models and access strategies.
-He provides expert advice in the preparation and review of planning applications, associated submissions, planning conditions, planning appeal representations, S106 and S278 agreements.
+Mark brings extensive expertise in transport assessments, travel plans, traffic capacity modelling, and access strategies.
+In addition, he provides specialist advice in the preparation and review of planning applications, planning conditions, appeal representations, and Section 106 and Section 278 agreements.

 Qualifications